AI can learn emotions. Are you ready to train it?

 1. Prompt engineering with emotion in mind

 AI enables more proactive content strategies by delivering emotionally attuned messages tailored to specific audiences.
-After submitting a design brief of these personas, you can ask AI about the emotional triggers for particular personas and message accordingly.
+After submitting a design brief of these personas, you can ask AI about the emotional triggers for particular personas and draft your message accordingly.

 “When I consider those concerns, I take my piece of content and ask, ‘How do I deliver this?’
 The prompting becomes more granular, like ‘What are your recommendations?
 How do I do this?
 What format?
 What words can I use?’”

-“By doing this, I’m training it now so that when I say ‘governor’ or ‘CTO,’ AI understands the kind of tone and voice in terms of urgency or importance needed for that audience.”
+“By doing this,” she continued, “I’m training it so that when I say ‘governor’ or ‘CTO,’ AI understands the kind of tone and voice that fits the urgency or importance needed for that audience.”

 Your prompt for a message should include the following elements: